marcelo-vp/investments/README.md

 ```
 npm run dev
 ```
-*It starts an express server with a webpack dev middleware.
-Hot module replacement is not implemented in this release.*
+*It starts an express server with a webpack development middleware.
+Hot module replacement is not implemented.*

 The server will be listening for requests at `http://localhost:3000/`